nleite/altshiftmongo/arrays-golang/README.rst

 The situation
 -------------

-Let's see how that would be looking like using MongoDB instead.
+Let's see how that would be looking like using MongoDB.

 **Array Types in BSON**